 Steel Yourself and Live Happier

+“Give yourself permission to do some serious emotional healing to become your happiest self and remember, it is a process more than a destination.”
+Roya R. Rad, MA, PsyD said.
 Now that you’re open about your gambling problem, you need to be prepared for increased stress as you address it with those around you.
 Make sure your counselor and support network are available when you’re feeling down, and practice channeling your stress into more productive tasks than gambling, like finding new hobbies and making up for lost time with loved ones.
-The beautiful thing is that your support network will only expand as you admit your issues, so in a very real sens, you’re expanding your help net with every discussion you make.
+The beautiful thing is that your support network will only expand as you admit your issues, so in a very real sense you’re expanding your help net with every discussion you make.
 Take solace in this and move forward into a brighter, more fulfilling tomorrow.